pratixashah/Hawaii-s-Climate-Analysis/README.md

 # Climate Analysis(climate_starter.ipynb)
 - It includes reflection of database using hawaii.sqlite file.
-- Calculate the total number of stations in the dataset
+- Calculates the total number of stations in the dataset
-- Find the most active stations (i.e. which stations have the most rows?).
+- Finds the most active stations (i.e. which stations have the most rows?).
     - List the stations and observation counts in descending order.
     - Which station id has the highest number of observations?
     - Using the most active station id, calculate the lowest, highest, and average temperature.
-- Retrieve the last 12 months of temperature observation data (TOBS).
+- Retrieves the last 12 months of temperature observation data (TOBS).
     - Filter by the station with the highest number of observations.
     - Query the last 12 months of temperature observation data for this station.